 More to Come – HP MultiJet Fusion Plastics & Markforged Metal, Composites, Hybrids

 I cannot wait to see what GSC and I accomplish in the near future, and I invite you to stay tuned and see what amazing content we’ll turn out.”

 Want to learn more about 3D printing?
-Visit our Germantown office January 29th for our 3D Printing Mini Series where you can see printers and samples, as well as Maddie’s cello, in person.
+Visit our Germantown office where you can see a selection of Markforged and HP 3D printers in person.
+You’re welcome anytime!

 Meet the Author